Nia Archives: 1999–2019: Early life

-As a child, Dehaney was a studious reader, and began taking photographs and making films on a Handycam gifted to her by her grandfather.
+As a child, Hunt was a studious reader, and began taking photographs and making films on a Handycam gifted to her by her grandfather.
 Her first introduction to music was the gospel music her Pentecostal church played, and the first CD she bought was Rihanna's Music of the Sun.
 She realised she wanted to be a singer aged eight, though spent time also wanting to be an archaeologist.
 Aged twelve, she became a fan of Emeli Sandé after listening to her drum and bass song "Heaven", although did not discover the name of its genre until later.
 Family issues caused her to move out of her family home when she was sixteen, and she moved solo to another area of Leeds, before moving to Bury, Greater Manchester, and then to a hostel in Radcliffe, Greater Manchester, where she had a social worker and spent time claiming unemployment benefits before taking up posts at KFC and as a cookery teacher.

 Around this time, she found her interest in photography revived after she went down digital rabbit holes, and watched documentaries like the LTJ Bukem film Modern Times (1996), the Talkin' Headz (1998) Metalheadz documentary, and Channel 4's film, All Junglists: A London Somet'ing Dis (1994), taking particular interest in the role of women in the scene such as Kemistry & Storm and DJ Flight.
 Mainstream clubs were not open to her as she did not have ID, so she made friends during this period by attending squat raves and underground house parties, using her Handycam to strike up conversations.
 In 2017, to accompany the videos she was creating, and as an outlet for the emotions she was feeling, she downloaded a bootleg version of Logic Pro, having become fed up by the way local producers were treating her; finding herself speeding her music up, she discovered she was making jungle after researching its roots.